 August 2020 - Update on polio eradication efforts in Afghanistan for August 2020.

 July 8, 2020 - The World Health Organization (WHO) Polio Emergency Committee recommended that the international risk of poliovirus spread remains a Public Health Emergency of International Concern under the International Health Regulations during a June 23, 2020, meeting.
-The global situation remains of great concern with the increased number of WPV1 cases that started in 2019 continuing in 2020.
+The global situation remains of great concern with the increased number of WPV1 cases in 2019, continuing in 2020.

 December 15, 2020 - The US Centers for Disease Control and Prevention increased the polio outbreak Travel Alert for 14 African countries.
-The CDC said in a new Level 2 Travel Alert published on December 11, 2019, that ‘there are confirmed polio outbreaks in various countries primarily located in central and eastern Africa.’
+In a new Level 2 Travel Alert published on December 11, 2019, the CDC said that ‘there are confirmed polio outbreaks in various countries primarily located in central and eastern Africa.’

-April 1, 2020 - Study: Events in Israel following the silent polio outbreak may indicate that social norms about polio vaccination are changing.
+April 1, 2020 - Study: Events in Israel following the silent polio outbreak may indicate that polio vaccination's social norms are changing.
 After the outbreak, the Israel Ministry of Health switched back to a routine vaccination schedule that includes two IPV doses followed by an OPV booster.
 This schedule has been well accepted among the Israeli population (35), possibly indicating a shift to a more prosocial norm.